SadKirK/kendo-ui-boilerplates/core-jquery/readme.md

 Discard all other boilerplates except the one you want to use.

-Open the boilerplate directory in your terminal.

-Run the following terminal commands:
+From the boilerplate directory, in your terminal, run the following commands:

 ```
 $ npm install